...

 For the English map, click HERE.
 You can also refer to the Japanese map HERE that has other trails marked.

-The 30 Folios of Rubbings along the Togakushi Kodō
+The 30 Folios of Rubbings Along the Togakushi Kodō

 If you are up for a challenge, a fun thing that you can do is collect all 30 folios of rubbings along the mountain trail.

 You can get the Togakushi Kodō Walking Takumoto Collection Book (戸隠古道ウォーキング拓本集印) from Togakushi Tourist Information Centre (戸隠観光情報センター) around Chū-sha for this activity.
-Although the brief explanation of the spots in the book is only in Japanese, it will still make a great souvenir for yourself.
+Although the brief explanation of the spots in the book is only in Japanese, it will still make a great souvenir for you.

 Refer HERE for more information.